 For general workplace guidelines, please refer to COVID-19 Workplace Information.
 All businesses operating in Saskatchewan must be in compliance with these guidelines.
-The information below provides specific information for outfitters.
+The guidelines below provides specific information for outfitters.

 Public Health Orders

-- Outfitting operations must comply with all public health orders until the restrictions are lifted, including restrictions on international travel and travel in areas of the NSAD.
+- Outfitting operations must comply with all public health orders until the restrictions are lifted.

 - Outfitters shall not accept international travellers who have not completed the federal government's travel restrictions regarding self-isolation, which cannot be completed in an outfitting camp/accommodation.

 - People planning to visit or work at an outfitting camp who are sick or symptomatic must stay home.
 Anyone who becomes ill while at an outfitting camp should self-isolate and call HealthLine 811 for further direction.
 Operators should plan for managing staff or guests who become ill.

 - Staff from local areas who work in outfitting camps should consider remaining on site for the duration of the season.

 - Frequent and effective handwashing must be practised by all outfitting camp occupants.
 Soap and water must be provided or an alcohol-based hand sanitizer approved by Health Canada (DIN or NPN number).